brimdata/zed/zeek/Shaping-Zeek-NDJSON.md

 ...
 ```

-## Zed Pipeline Config
+## Zed Pipeline

-The config ends with a pipeline that stitches together everything we've defined
+The Zed ends with a pipeline that stitches together everything we've defined
 so far.

 ```